Perceptrons and localization of attention's mean-field landscape: Proofs

 Since $\widetilde g\equiv0$ on $\S^1$, we obtain the global identity

 for some constant $C_I$.

-By \Cref{lem: quadpol}\textbf{(i)}, \eqref{eq:K-equals-quad-global} implies that $\mu$ is absolutely continuous with an $L^2$-density which is a trigonometric polynomial of degree $\le2$.
-As a nonnegative real–analytic function on $\S^1$, this density cannot vanish on an open arc unless it is identically zero; hence $\supp\mu=\S^1$.
+By \Cref{lem: quadpol}\textbf{(i)}, \eqref{eq:K-equals-quad-global} implies that $\mu$ is absolutely continuous with an $L^2$-density which is a trigonometric polynomial of degree $\le 2$.
+As a nonnegative real-analytic function on $\S^1$, this density cannot vanish on an open arc unless it is identically zero; hence $\supp\mu=\S^1$.